marinaneumann/movieList/README.txt

 **POTENTIAL OPTION**

 -Linear linked list of linked lists, a linear linked list of alphabet, where each  letter node holds a list of all movies of that letter.
+OR
+-BST TREE holding directory/entire list.
+-LL of different categories like favorites?

 -Other options:
 -Favorites Organizer/Category Sorting